o2r-project/erc-spec/docs/spec/schema.md

 Defining explanations on the concept of each metadata element in use.

-+ `author` is contains a list of author related information.
++ `author` Contains a list of author related information.
 + `author.affiliation` A list of institutions, organizations or other groups that the creator of the asset is associated with.
 + `author.name` The name of the human individual, institution, organization, machine or other entity that acts as creator of the asset.
 + `author.orcid` the ORCid of the creator of the asset.